-Notice: As of January 1, 2014, New Hampshire is using HiSET, published by Educational Testing Service, as the New Hampshire High School Equivalency Test.
-Test-takers who have not completed and passed all sections of the GED Tests before the end of December, 2013, will have to start over with HiSET.
+As of January 1, 2014, New Hampshire is using HiSET, published by Educational Testing Service, as the New Hampshire High School Equivalency Test.
+Test-takers who did not complete and pass all sections of the GED Tests before the end of December, 2013, will have to start over with HiSET.

 It's also important to know that you cannot take high school equivalency tests online.
 A Web site that suggests that you can take HiSET or any high school equivalency tests online is not legitimate.
 Even if tests are given on computer, you must take them onsite at an authorized testing center.
 Any other high school equivalency certificate not issued by the New Hampshire Department of Education or another jurisdictional testing authority may be of dubious value and may not be accepted by employers, colleges and universities, or the military.

 |How to Get a GED or HiSET Transcript||Frequently Asked Questions about the High School Equivalency Test|

 |HiSET Testing Requirements in New Hampshire||Contents of the HiSET Tests|

 |High School Equivalency Testing Centers in New Hampshire||Information for Home Schooled Applicants|